iiab/iiab/roles/proot_services/README.md

 proot-distro login debian
 ```

-You will then be in a Debian shell with access to the IIAB CLI tools.
+You will then be in a Debian shell with access to the IIAB CLI (command-line interface) tools.

 ## Removal